gertingold/tools4scicomp/manuscript/profiling.rst

        36  50000000  168606042.0      3.4     55.1              psit = psit + c*ef*cexp(-1j*(n+1)**2*t)
        37    500000    1212643.0      2.4      0.4          return psit

+The timing information only refers to the function on which the line profiler is run.
+We can see here that the for loop is responsible for a significant portion of the execution time.
+Making use of NumPy arrays can improve the performance of the code dramatically as we have seen at the end of the previous section.

 .. [#cupy] For more information, see the `CuPy homepage <https://cupy.chainer.org>`_.
 .. [#cython] For more information, see `Cython – C-Extensions for Python
              <https://cython.org/>`_.